Controversy, Confederate flag fly over US 70 near Hillsborough

 "I do think it's a symbol aimed at the African American community.
 I'm definitely concerned," McKee said.
 "This particular group if they have issues with what's going on in Alamance County, they need to focus on Alamance County.
 I don't feel they need to bring their issues into Orange County."

-District 2 Commissioner Renee Parker, who is black, said her feelings are mixed on the issue.
+District 2 Commissioner Renee Price, who is black, said her feelings are mixed on the issue.

 "The flag has no place in my life.
-I do believe it will create social tension, but I believe in freedom of speech," Parker explained.
+I do believe it will create social tension, but I believe in freedom of speech," Price explained.

 On May 15, there will be a public hearing at 7 p.m. to discuss the issue before county commissioners vote on the proposed restrictions.